Choosing a Form of Business: Options & Factors to Consider

 The result is that while an S-Corp can substantially reduce social security and medicare tax, an S-Corp owner may pay more in income tax.
 An S-Corp also typically has higher expenses for payroll, accounting and tax preparation fees.
 The additional income tax and other costs may erode the tax savings entirely.

-How tax professionals can get it so wrong
+How tax professionals get S-Corp recommendations so wrong

 $17,584 income tax after credits